attestate/delegator2/readme.txt

     - `address to`: The address to which authority is being delegated.
     - `bool authorize`: A boolean value indicating whether the operation is a delegation (true) or a revocation (false).

+  Returns

+    - An array of three bytes32 strings, each prefixed with 0x.
+These strings represent the following (more details?
+See description of protocol above):
+      - The first part of the signed message.
+      - The second part of the signed message.
+      - The address to which authority is being delegated or revoked, followed by a flag indicating the operation (1 for delegation, 0 for revocation).

 License